GreptimeTeam/docs/docs/v0.5/en/reference/sql/range.md

 +---------------------+-------+------+
 ```

-The following SQL uses `host` as the aggragate key:
+The following SQL uses `host` as the aggregate key:

 ```sql
 SELECT